 The Company's chief operating decision maker evaluates segment performance and allocates resources based on Segment Adjusted EBITDA.
-Segment Adjusted EBITDA is defined as net (loss) income adjusted for net interest expense, income tax (expense) benefit, depreciation, amortization of intangibles and stock-based compensation expense and prior to the allocation of certain corporate expenses.
-Segment Adjusted EBITDA excludes acquisition, integration and non-restructuring related severance expenses; restructuring expense, write-off of receivables related to the CAP contract and legal settlement expense.
+Segment Adjusted EBITDA is defined as net income (loss) adjusted for net interest expense, income tax expense, depreciation, amortization of intangibles and stock-based compensation expense and prior to the allocation of certain corporate expenses.
+Segment Adjusted EBITDA excludes acquisition, integration, severance and other employee costs; restructuring expense, write-off of receivables related to the CAP contract and legal settlement expense.
 Segment Adjusted EBITDA is a measure of earnings that management monitors as an important indicator of operating and financial performance.
 The accounting policies of the operating and reportable segments are consistent with those described in the Company's summary of significant accounting policies.